-Windows LAPS (Local Administrator Password Solution) provides centralized, simple and secure management of local administrator passwords in Microsoft Intune.
-Each device receives its own temporary administrator password.
-Windows LAPS automatically manages the administrator passwords in terms of expiration and rotation.
-Local administrator passwords are stored in either Azure Active Directory or local Active Directory.
+Windows LAPS (Local Administrator Password Solution) provides centralized, simple, and secure management of local administrator passwords through Microsoft Intune.
+Each device receives its own, time-limited local administrator password.
+Windows LAPS independently manages the administrator passwords in terms of expiration and rotation.
+The passwords are stored either in Microsoft Entra ID (formerly Azure Active Directory) or in the local Active Directory.

-This guide configures Windows LAPS in Microsoft Intune with local administrator passwords in Azure Active Directory.
+This guide demonstrates how to configure Windows LAPS in Microsoft Intune to store local administrator passwords in Microsoft Entra ID.

 Prerequisites and Licensing

-The following operating systems are supported for Windows LAPS:
+The following fully patched operating systems support Windows LAPS:

 Licensing

-(when using administrative units Azure AD Premium 1 or higher)
+(when using administrative units Microsoft Entra ID P1 or higher)

 • Microsoft Intune Plan 1 or higher